huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

   + **wholeSite**: Whole site acceleration.
 For websites with both dynamic and static content, such as online exam platforms, forums, and blogs.

-* `sources` - (Required, List, ForceNew) Specifies an array of one or more objects specifying origin server settings.
+* `sources` - (Required, List) Specifies an array of one or more objects specifying origin server settings.
   A maximum of `50` origin site configurations can be configured.
-Changing this parameter will create a new resource.
   The [sources](#sources_cdn_domain) structure is documented below.

 * `service_area` - (Optional, String, ForceNew) Specifies the area covered by the acceleration service.